Etymology of experience

 Etymology of incline, recline and decline

 All three verbs have the same root -cline combined with the prefixes in-, re- and de-, respectively.
-The root derives from the Latin verb clino, which is a transliteration of the Greek verb clino (to slope, incline, bend; κλίνω).
+The root derives from the Latin verb clinare, which is related to the Greek verb clino (to slope, incline, bend; κλίνω).

 From the same root: